Void48/chatsen/README.md

 </p>

 Chatsen is a cross-platform application that allows you to chat on Twitch with support for 3rd-party emote services such as 7TV, BTTV and FFZ.
-It also features a built-in video player and a variety of other features, such as auto-completion, notifications (on supported platforms), whispers, ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤ and more to come..!
+It also features a built-in video player and a variety of other features, such as auto-completion, notifications (on supported platforms), whispers, and more to come!

 # Media
 <p align="middle" float="left">